growilabs/growi-docs/docs/guide/getting-started/docker-compose.md

 ## Build GROWI

-Excute these commands in downloaded directory
+Excute these commands in the directory where `growi-docker-compose` exists.

 ```text
 cd growi
 docker-compose up
 ```

-Access to `http://localhost:3000/` , if you visit the first setting step (`/installer`), GROWI is starting.
+Access to `http://localhost:3000/` , and if the request is redirected to `/installer`, GROWI is properly launched.

-## Allow to access GROWI from other hosts
+## Allow to Access GROWI From Other Hosts

-you can allow to access GROWI from other hosts with changing `ports` in `docker-compose.yml`.
+GROWI can be accessed from other hosts by changing `ports` in `docker-compose.yml`.

 **Before**